openlibraryenvironment/ui-rs/doc/refdata-api.md

 This should remove the value with ID 6789 from the category whose ID was specified in the PUT URL.

 XXX However, at present this does not work: the value is not removed, and the whole category is returned unchanged in the response.
+See [PR-191](https://openlibraryenvironment.atlassian.net/browse/PR-191).

 #### Combining operations on values